Based on your most recent research, revise the statement of issues. Analyze your new cases and indicate how the arguments apply to the fact situation.

 This may need to be expanded (depending on the issue) to include:

 You need to transform your detailed statement of issues into a detailed outline of your analysis in the format required by the legal memorandum.

-The following is one format (there are many other formats) for a legal memoradum:
+The following is one format among many for a legal memorandum: